 We believe that international experiences are extremely valuable to residents' clinical training, providing our residents with the opportunity to be immersed in another culture and to experience medical practice in an entirely different environment.
 The Colorado School of Public Health's Center for Global Health (CGH) at the University of Colorado Anschutz Medical Campus coordinates health activities across the University of Colorado campus and forms partnerships with other groups in Colorado dedicated to creating advances in global health.
 CGH is intricately connected to Children's Hospital Colorado.
 The Maternal and Child Health Division at CGH was recently designated by the WHO as a Collaborating Center for Promoting Family and Child Health, one of only two programs in the Americas to receive this designation.
 CGH has also newly developed a Fellowship in Pediatric Global Health.
 CGH offers many opportunities for residents to participate in research and clinical work.
 For more information on our Global Health Pathway, see the pathway's page.

 Numerous opportunities for resident research are supported by our program, including both clinical and laboratory investigations.
 Each resident is expected to participate in a scholarly project during the three years of residency training.
 This can include a basic science or clinical research project or any other educational endeavor (such as a quality improvement initiative, an educational manual, or a special presentation to the residency) as approved by the Program Director.
-This program helps residents identify every search mentor, who then assists the resident with project design.
+This program helps residents identify a research mentor, who then assists the resident with project design.
 Residents are allowed to use a portion of their elective time, and or use a half-day per week during electives to work on research.
 Most residents who pursue a research opportunity are encouraged to submit a manuscript and or present at a national meeting.
 The program funds resident travel for this purpose.
 Each spring a resident research day is held to display and recognize the scholarly work of residents.

 See here for information on the StaRR (Stimulating Access to Research in Residency) program and contact Program Director, Adam Rosenberg (adam.rosenberg@childrenscolorado.org) if you are interested.